rsksmart/devportal-1.0/tutorials/remix-and-metamask-with-rsk-testnet.md

 ### Interact with the smart contract

-When a smart contract is deployed with Remix, we can see it in the left panel in deploy and run transactions:
+When a smart contract is deployed with Remix, we can see it in the left panel under deploy and run transactions:

 ![deployed contracts](/assets/img/tutorials/remix-and-metamask-with-rsk-testnet/image-34.png)